Find Affordable College Courses

 $37,680 Average Tuition & Fees

-Lawrence Technological University came in at #8 in this year’s edition of the Best Value Civil Engineering Schools in the Great Lakes Region ranking.
-Located in the city of Southfield, Lawrence Tech is a private not-for-profit college with a small student population.
+With a ranking of #8, Lawrence Technological University did quite well on this year’s best value schools for civil engineering students.
+Located in the city of Southfield, Lawrence Tech is a private not-for-profit school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Lawrence Tech are $37,680 a year.
+Lawrence Tech undergraduate students pay an average of $37,680 in tuition and fees each year.
 After completing their degree, civil eng graduates from Lawrence Tech carry an average student debtload of $29,874.

-Full Civil Engineering at Lawrence Technological University Report
+Read full report on Civil Engineering at Lawrence Technological University

 #9